eduk8s-labs/lab-spring-boot-k8s-getting-started/workshop/content/exercises/01-creating-an-application.md

   groupId: com.example
 ```

-When the command popup appears in the editor, accept all the defaults.
+When the command popup appears in the editor on the right, accept all the defaults.

 You will note that in this case we specified that we wanted the `webflux` and `actuator` modules listed as dependencies.